Florida Anti-Tampering Act

 Which Agencies Investigate Tampering with Food?

-Under Section 501.001(3)(a), F.S, crimes related to tampering with food or other consumer products are investigated and prosecuted by the Florida Department of Agriculture and Consumer Services, under chapter 500, or other local law enforcement agencies.
+Under Section 501.001(3)(a), F.S., crimes related to tampering with food or other consumer products are investigated and prosecuted by the Florida Department of Agriculture and Consumer Services, under Chapter 500, or other local law enforcement agencies.
 These investigations into tampering with food or other consumer products help safeguard public welfare by identifying and removing suspect foods from consumer channels.

-The Anti-Tampering Act in Florida also permits the Florida Department of Health, under chapter 499, to initiate actions necessary to safeguard the public welfare by identifying and removing suspect drugs, devices, or cosmetics from consumer channels if the drug, device, or cosmetic tampering is identified, alleged, or suspected.
+The Anti-Tampering Act in Florida also permits the Florida Department of Health, under Chapter 499, to initiate actions necessary to safeguard the public welfare by identifying and removing suspect drugs, devices, or cosmetics from consumer channels if the drug, device, or cosmetic tampering is identified, alleged, or suspected.

 Crimes for Tampering with Food or Other Consumer Products